If you’ve ever wanted a real life teddy bear, then the Teddy guinea pig is the closest you can get to achieving one!

 Most commercial cages are too small for one guinea pig, let alone two!
 If you want to house your Teddy pig in a large commercial cage, be prepared to spend a hefty amount of money.

 A cheaper option to give your Teddy pig a lot of cage space is to make your own (more on that below!).

 Coroplast and Cube Grid Cage

 A cage made from storage cube grids and Coroplast (corrugated plastic) is a great option for your Teddy guinea pig.

-I use a C&C cage for my two guinea pigs, which they absolutely love.
-I used to keep them in a commercial, but since switching to a C&C one, they’ve been much happier.
+I use a C&C cage for my pair of guinea pigs, which they absolutely love.
+I used to keep them in a commercial cage, but since switching to a C&C one, they’ve been much happier.

 Here’s a quick video on how to build one…

 C&C cages aren’t too hard to make, so even if your DIY isn’t your forte, you’ll be able to get one up and running in no time.